zelon88/HRCloud2/README.md

 # CURRENT CORE FEATURES

 -Takes user uploads and stores them in user-specific (but not database driven) non-hosted directories set by the administrator in the config.php file.
-Files that are requested by the user are temporarily moved to a user-specific hosted directory or symlinks are created and cleaned every regularly.
+Files that are requested by the user are temporarily moved to a user-specific hosted directory or symlinks are created and cleaned regularly.

 -Supports unlimited number of users.
 User storage, cache, and log files are automatically created the first time a new user logs in.
 Uses built-in WordPress for account creation and management.